Nasriganj

-Nasriganj is a nagar panchayat town and corresponding community development block situated in Rohtas District of Bihar, India.
+Nasriganj (Hindi: नासरीगंज) is a nagar panchayat town and corresponding community development block situated in Rohtas District of Bihar, India.
 Located on the banks of the Son River, the town was a vibrant economic hub in the late 19th century.

 The town of Nasriganj had a population of 23,819, according to the 2011 Census of India, while the total population of Nasriganj block was 115,117.
 Besides the town of Nasriganj itself, the block consisted of 53 villages, of which 50 were inhabited and 3 were uninhabited.

 Name

-Nasirganj takes its name from a Sufi name Mir Nasir Dehlavi, who came to the village in late 19th century.
+Nasirganj takes its name from a Sufi name, Mir Nasir Dehlavi, who came to the village in late 19th century.
 His mausoleum is situated at the center of Nasriganj.

 History

 The town of Nasriganj dates back to 1740, when the eponymous Abdul Nasir settled here on the Arrah-Sasaram road.

 Nasriganj was formerly ruled by a local native dynasty.
 In 1867, the last ruler died without heirs, and the estate escheated to the British government.
 At this time, it was an important commercial and manufacturing centre, with 21 paper mills and 42 sugar refineries.
 It lost much of its importance in the ensuing years, and was downgraded from town to village status, but by 1921 it was still described as a notable trade centre, along with nearby Hariharganj.
 At that time, it possessed a large turbine-powered mill that produced oil, sugar, and flour, and paper was still manufactured on a smaller scale.
 The population of Nasriganj in 1921 was 5,332.

 Nasriganj was raised to nagar panchayat status in 2011.